crossplane-contrib/xp-testing/README.md

  `xp-testing` is a library enabling end-to-end tests for Crossplane providers, based on [kubernetes-sigs/e2e-framework](https://github.com/kubernetes-sigs/e2e-framework/).

-The testing framework helps to set up test suites, by handling the deployments of crossplane and providers & ensures providers are loaded into the cluster & helpers to speedup test development.
+This testing framework helps to set up test suites, by handling the deployments of crossplane and providers & ensures providers are loaded into the cluster & helpers to speedup test development.

 * [`pkg/xpconditions`](./pkg/xpconditions) supports with assertions